om151/Go_Ride/README.md

    - Open the application in one browser window
    - Click on "Register as Captain"
    - Fill in the required details
+   - OR USE TEST ACCOUNT TO LOGIN
+   - Test credentials:
+     - Email: test@captain.com
+     - Password: testcaptain

 2. **User Account**:
    - Open the application in a different browser window
    - Click on "Register as User"
    - Fill in the required details
+   - OR USE TEST ACCOUNT TO LOGIN
+   - Test credentials:
+     - Username: test@user.com
+     - Password: testuser123
    - Start requesting rides

 Note: Using separate browser windows ensures you can be logged in as both user types simultaneously.